 The capital allocation for Integrity Risk is based on the potential level of administrative fines imposed under Wft and potential harm to business model.
-The CBN Group reserves a capital charge for Integrity Risks under Pillar 2 in total amount of EUR 13.4 mm, which is added to its Strategic Risk capital charge.
+Following the continuous improvements that have been implemented over the past two years, the CBN Management Board has decided to revise capital allocation for Client (Tax) Integrity risk.
+Taking into account the significant strengthening of the control framework around KYC, implementation of a post-event transaction monitoring system and adding additional resources supplemented by strengthened education system, EUR 4.4 mm is allocated for Integrity Risk under Pillar 2 which is added to its Strategic Risk capital charge.